alindeman/upgradingtorails4/text/06_active_record_and_relation.markdown

 ## <a id="activerecord"></a>ActiveRecord

-Querying the database changed dramactially from Rails 2 and Rails 3.
+Querying the database changed dramactially from Rails 2 to Rails 3.
 Thankfully Rails 4 does not change things up nearly as much, but there are some improvements and gotchas you need to be aware of.